vrandall66/front-end-submissions-public/1806/mod-1/number-guesser/laura-shamus.md

-## Student:
+## Student: Laura
-## Evaluator:
+## Evaluator: Louisa
 ## Notes/What To Work On:

+- watch the details in your UI
+- code is a little messy, watch indentation and function length
+- double check CSS for unused properties
+- in a good place for a refactor

 ## Functional Expectations

-* Novice: Application meets all of the expectations of phase one.
-* Advanced Beginner: Application meets all of the expectations of phase two.
 * Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

 * Novice
-* Advanced Beginner
-* Proficient
-* Exceptional

 ## HTML

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

-## Surprise and Delight (reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
-* Magic